 1.Incorporate a daily gratitude practice.
 According to CBT research, gratitude improves mental health, emotional health, sleep, and self-esteem.
 Each morning, night, or both write down 5 things you are grateful for, and that is all.

 2. Acknowledge Your Power.
 Cognitive behavioral therapists emphasize that it’s vital to recognize that we all have control to choose our perspectives.
-In fact, we choose which thoughts to pay attention to already, so reorienting yourself to the positive can add more value and warmth to the way you experience this season.
+We choose which thoughts to pay attention.
+Reorienting yourself to the positive can add more value and warmth to the way you experience your life.

 3.Take a Breather.
 Meditation is helpful not only in shifting perspectives but reducing perfectionism and anxiety.
-You don’t have to sit and hum for an hour to meditate.
+You don’t have to sit and hum for an hour to access this relaxed state.
 Check out this blog to find useful techniques: Can’t Meditate?
 Think Again: 10 of the Best CBT Hacks to Trick Your Brain into Bliss.

-In Part 3 of this 4-part series, I’ll be discussing cognitive behavioral approaches to coping with loneliness over the holidays.
+In Part 3, I’ll be discussing cognitive-behavioral approaches to coping with loneliness over the holidays.
 As always, please let me know how these tips work for you.
 Other ideas?
 Please share.
-Enjoy the rest of your month and have fun trying these tips!
+Enjoy the rest of your month and experiment with your new tools.
 What to know more about cognitive behavioral therapy?
 Click here for an FAQ: Cognitive Behavioral Therapy/CBT in San Diego